At least 68 killed in Nepal's worst air crash in three decades | Business

 "Half of the plane is on the hillside," said Arun Tamu, a local resident, who told Reuters he reached the site minutes after the plane went down.
 "The other half has fallen into the gorge of the Seti river."
 Khum Bahadur Chhetri, another local resident, said he watched from the roof of his house as the flight approached.

-"I saw the plane trembling, moving left and right, and then suddenly it nosedived and it went into the gorge," Chhetri told Reuters.
-The government has set up a panel to investigate the cause of the crash and it is expected to report within 45 days, the finance minister, Bishnu Paudel, told reporters.
+"I saw the plane trembling, moving left and right, and then suddenly it nosedived and it went into the gorge," Chhetri said.
+The government has established a panel to investigate the cause of the crash and it is expected to report within 45 days, finance minister Bishnu Paudel told reporters.

+France's air accident investigation agency BEA said it would participate in the probe into the causes of the crash and coordinate with all other parties involved.
+Those on board the twin-engine ATR 72 aircraft included three infants and three children, the Civil Aviation Authority's statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)